 Are you considering getting contacts?
 Many individuals find contact lenses to be more convenient than glasses because they do not require frequent cleaning during the day and can be worn while playing sports and exercising.
 They are also available in multi-focal, which is great for individuals who need different prescriptions for near, intermediate and distance vision.
-Dr. Jindal offers contact lens exams for individuals with a variety of refractive errors.
-We can even order contacts for individuals with hard-to-fit eyes.

 Contact lenses can provide better visual acuity than glasses.
 Not to mention, contact lenses move with your eyes, which means you’ll have your full range of vision while you are wearing them rather than just straight ahead vision.

 Types of Contacts